-From 2005 he worked in the Waikato Hospital, Hamilton, New Zealand, before moving to Canberra, Australia in 2011 where he was appointed Senior Staff Specialist in the ICU of the Canberra Hospital, Director of Intensive Care Research, and State Medical Director for DonateLife ACT.
+From 2005 he worked in the Waikato Hospital, Hamilton, New Zealand, before moving to Canberra, Australia in 2011 where he was appointed Senior Staff Specialist in the Intensive Care Unit of the Canberra Hospital, Director of Intensive Care Research, and State Medical Director for DonateLife ACT.

 Because of his expertise and standing, he is frequently invited as expert or keynote speaker at international scientific meetings, both in intensive care and anaesthesia.
 He also receives regular invitations to contribute expert editorials and review articles to scientific literature.